 Set Environment Variable with Set-Variable PowerShell Command

-The PowerShell provides different environment than MS-DOS but the MS-DOS variables can be also used in PowerShell.
-The Set-Variable command can be used to set new environment variable for PowerShell.
-The -Name attribute used to set variable name and -Value attribute is used to set variable value.
+PowerShell provides a different environment than MS-DOS but the MS-DOS variables can be also used in PowerShell.
+The Set-Variable command can be used to set new environment variables for PowerShell.
+The -Name attribute is used to set variable name and -Value attribute is used to set variable value.

 PS C:\> Set-Variable -Name "MYVAR" -Value "This is my variable"